Crown Fountain: Fountain

+LEDs

 The fountains use over one million LEDs.
 The inner surface of each tower uses 147 smaller screens with a total of 264,480 LED points (each with two red, one blue and two green LEDs).
 The physical demands of LED screens, in particular the red, green, and blue long-life light bulbs and the requisite circuitry, created three major challenges: supporting the physical structure, combating heat buildup, and optimizing perceptibility of the display.
 Plensa had used LED fixtures on previous projects, and thus had some experience with these issues.
 The LED structure is not supported as a single wall (which would be 50 ft high), but rather as several segments that are noticeable as visible horizontal bands every few feet: these show where the LED equipment is supported.
 The heat generated is handled by fans that cool the air at the bottom, that then works its way through the chimney-like tower.
 Perceptibility was determined to be optimal with LED lights 2 in behind the glass.